alexaserafin/alexaserafin.github.io/README.md

 Here is a scatter plot I made showing how much money people in different countries make on average, reflecting their economic well-being.
 It’s a reminder of the varying lifestyles and opportunities around the world, with some countries enjoying a much higher standard of living than others.
 ![GDP per Capita](https://github.com/alexaserafin/alexaserafin.github.io/blob/main/GDP_per_Capita_GDP_per_Capita_(USD)_chartbuilder.png?raw=true)

 # Worlds Top Cycling Cities in 2019

 This is a map to show the worlds top cycling cities in 2019 in accordance with the Wired magazine.

 <iframe src="https://www.google.com/maps/d/embed?mid=1aFQPgZZnLO2g2R8vKppvRhqpFm0dl3k&ehbc=2E312F" width="640" height="480"></iframe>

+# Culinary Capitals: A Taste of Global Food Markets

+This map explores five iconic food markets around the world, each offering a unique culinary experience.
+From street food to local delicacies, these markets reflect the culture and flavors of their cities, inviting visitors to indulge in delicious treats.
+<iframe src="https://www.google.com/maps/d/embed?mid=1J_SeJ187rurq_HNe1AedVPB6rYagh0g&ehbc=2E312F" width="640" height="480"></iframe>